mathworks/jenkins-matlab-plugin/README.md

 #### Change Log

-* See version history and [change logs](https://github.com/mathworks/jenkins-matlab-plugin/blob/4ea5c5ec30cbec4fe53508b240cce853ed5ba350/CHANGELOG.md).
+* To learn how to configure the Jenkins Plugin for MATLAB, see version history and [change logs](https://github.com/mathworks/jenkins-matlab-plugin/blob/4ea5c5ec30cbec4fe53508b240cce853ed5ba350/CHANGELOG.md).

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks.